Documentation

 Block payments to gambling sites:

-npx troxy policies create --name "Block gambling" --action BLOCK --field merchant_category --operator eq --value gambling
+troxy policies create --name "Block gambling" --action BLOCK --field merchant_category --operator eq --value gambling

 Block payments to a specific merchant:

-npx troxy policies create --name "Block Roblox" --action BLOCK --field merchant_name --operator eq --value roblox
+troxy policies create --name "Block Roblox" --action BLOCK --field merchant_name --operator eq --value roblox

 Example: Get notified on large purchases

-npx troxy policies create --name "Notify on big spend" --action NOTIFY --field amount --operator gte --value 200
+troxy policies create --name "Notify on big spend" --action NOTIFY --field amount --operator gte --value 200

 Example: Require approval for international payments

-npx troxy policies create --name "Escalate non-USD" --action ESCALATE --field currency --operator neq --value USD
+troxy policies create --name "Escalate non-USD" --action ESCALATE --field currency --operator neq --value USD

 Example: Different rules per agent